Collection: In-Wall PoE Switches & POE-Jack® Wall Plates

 Will POE-Jack® work with my existing modem or router?

 Yes.
-Connect your modem/router to a PoE or PoE++ switch, then feed POE-Jack® in-wall PoE switches, access points, cameras and touch panels from that switch.
-POE-Jack® handles the edge switching; your router still does routing and DHCP.
+Connect your modem/router to a PoE or PoE++ switch, then feed POE-Jack® in-wall switches, access points, cameras and touch panels from PoE ports.
+POE-Jack® handles the edge switching; your router still handles routing and DHCP.

 Is POE-Jack® only for new builds, or can I retrofit?

 It works for both.
 In renovations and condos, ceiling consolidation with CPE1 and selective reuse of pathways can avoid major drywall work.
-In new builds, you can design POE-Jack® zones from day one to minimise copper and rack space.
+In new builds, you can design zones from day one to minimize copper and rack space.

 Do I need to re-cable for PoE++?

 Not always.
 Many sites keep existing Cat where runs are short and loads are low, then specify 23-AWG CMP for longer, higher-power links and future-proofing.
-Your integrator can advise based on run lengths and device mix.
+Use the 23-AWG vs Cat6 guide to decide.

 What’s the advantage of in-wall PoE switching vs a desk switch?

-In-wall micro-switching with APOEJK2-WH reduces visible clutter, shortens drops, and consolidates power at the PoE switch instead of at the outlet.
-You get fewer cables running across floors, no extra wall warts and a cleaner, more secure design.
+In-wall micro-switching with APOEJK2-WH reduces visible clutter, shortens drops and centralizes power at the PoE switch.
+You avoid extra wall-warts and get a cleaner, more serviceable edge.

 Where can I see full POE-Jack® designs and wiring patterns for Canada?